 A Way Out

 A Way Out was announced kind of cryptically at an Electronic Arts press conference, a quick clip of two silhouetted figures riding in a boxcar and looking up at the stars, setting the tone more than offering any details.
-All that was known then was that the new title was from the people that created 2013's Brothers.
+All that was known then was that the new title was from the people that created 2013's Brothers: A Tale of Two Sons.
 As time passed, director Josef Fares and his studio Hazelight have been proactive in wanting people to know what they're getting with A Way Out ahead of its release later this month.

-The game follows two characters that have escaped from prison for reasons Fares does not want to divulge yet.
-The two characters are exactly the same in function, though their small bits of personality shine through in their animations and dialogue.
+The game follows two characters who have escaped from prison for reasons Fares does not want to divulge yet.
+The two characters function the same way, though their small bits of personality shine through in their animations and dialogue.
 In the first chapter, the pair are attempting to avoid a police manhunt in a mountainside forest, with stealth and stealth-knock out mechanics exclusive to that chapter.
 One character quietly tries to make the pursuers pass out, while the other clocks them violently.

 In another chapter, Fares, frustrated with the demo not being an ideal experience for discovery, announced that he would only follow me along as I solved puzzles, not performing actions unless I told him to perform them.
 Through this method, we managed to build a spear, catch some fish, and cook them for a brief scene of dialogue over the campfire.

 "This is really f---ing cool," Fares said, picking the last save file from a list.
 The next and final chapter Fares showed me was a combination of Fares' ambition as a game designer and his experience as a film director.
 The two characters were escaping a hospital in a chapter Fares was happy to point out is one continuous shot, even during and despite the two characters splitting up and taking different routes.